Generate data according to a RDF schema

 .

-These three main classes are also connected between each other.
+These three main classes can also be connected together.

 The properties connecting these classes together have specific cardinalities